kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/06-media-queries.md

 }
 ```

-* The above media query says when the browser has a minimum width of 50rem's, apply these styles
+* The above media query says when the browser has a minimum width of` 50rem`'s, apply these styles
-* That means these rules will only be applied to this element when the browser is equal to or wider than 50rem
+* That means these rules will only be applied to this element when the browser is equal to or wider than `50rem`
-* With the browser smushed up slowly stretch it and once it is 50rem wide it will turn the text red and it will stay red if you keep stretching it wider than 50rem
+* With the browser smushed up slowly stretch it and once it is `50rem` wide it will turn the text red and it will stay red if you keep stretching it wider than `50rem`

 ![red text with min-width](https://i.imgur.com/wUuLXU4.png)